Lakes, Mountains, and Desert

 Quail Creek State Park

-So the terrain at Quail Creek wasn’t a surprise to us.
+So,, the terrain at Quail Creek wasn’t a surprise to us.
 What was a surprise was the heat, the lack of water, and the campground.
-Pictures taken during our 2018 visit have snow on the mountains.
-Nothing like that during this visit.
-While there we decided we like spring in Saint George, with a threat of snow –more than the fall.
+Pictures taken during our 2018 visit show snow on the mountains.
+There was nothing like that during this visit.
+While there, we decided we like spring in Saint George, with a threat of snow—more than the fall.

 We knew enough to expect that heat was a real possibility.
-We didn’t anticipate the lack of water in the reservoir, but this is fall and this too should not surprise to anyone.
+We didn’t anticipate the lack of water in the reservoir, but this falls, and this, too, should not surprise anyone.

 Hard Parking

 The campground was very difficult to park in (unlike Sand Hollow).
-The campground was obviously designed for campers in the 1960s, not in 2020.
-We had more than one hundred feet of asphalt in our campsite and not one section was level.
+The campground was designed for campers in the 1960s, not in 2020.
+We had more than one hundred feet of asphalt in our campsite, and no section was level.
 This made parking our RV a real challenge.
-After both Tami and I looked at it, while our RV was still in the boat parking lot, I asked the park staff if there were any options.
+After Tami and I looked at it while our RV was still in the boat parking lot, I asked the park staff if there were any options.
 There were none.
 So we made the best of it, parked on the crest of the hill, and used every trick we had learned in the last two years to level our RV.
 This included stacking blocks on the downhill side and digging a hole under our stairs on the uphill side.

 Sand Hollow, Saint George Utah, 2018 Lakes, Mountains, and Desert